Lemoncode/react-by-sample/00 Boilerplate/readme.md

  npm install css-loader style-loader file-loader url-loader html-webpack-plugin  ts-loader --save
  ```

-- In order to launch `webpack-dev-server`, modify the **package.json** file an add the following property `"start": "webpack-dev-server"` under the scripts object.
+- In order to launch `webpack-dev-server`, modify the **package.json** file an add the following property `"start": "webpack-dev-server --inline"` under the scripts object.
 It allows us to launch webpack from the command line through npm typing `npm start`.

 - Let's install locally TypeScript (version 2.0 or newer):